NirajAmin/ray-tracer/README.md

 YES - A camera with configurable position, orientation, and field of view
 YES - Anti-aliasing
-NO - Ray/sphere intersections
+YES - Ray/sphere intersections
 NO - Ray/triangle intersections
 NO - The ability to load textures (file format(s) of your choice; may use third-party libraries)
 NO - Textured spheres and triangles
 NO - The ability to load and render triangle meshes (file format(s) of your choice; may use third-party libraries for loading)
-NO - A spatial subdivision acceleration structure of your choice
+YES - A spatial subdivision acceleration structure of your choice
 YES - Specular, diffuse, and dielectric materials (per first volume of Ray Tracing in One Weekend series)
 NO - Emissive materials (lights)